louise3112/droid_workshop/README.md

 ## To Run

+This file requires flask and psycopg to be installed prior to running.

 To run the web application, type the following into the terminal:
 * "createdb droid_workshop" [creates the database]
 * "psql -d droid_workshop -f droid_workshop.sql" [populates the database]